JuliaLang/julia/CONTRIBUTING.md

 ## Learning Julia

 [The learning page](https://julialang.org/learning/) has a great list of resources for new and experienced users alike.
 [This tutorial video](https://www.youtube.com/watch?v=vWkgEddb4-A) is one recommended starting point, as is the "[Invitation to Julia](https://www.youtube.com/watch?v=gQ1y5NUD_RI)" workshop video from JuliaCon 2015  ([slide materials here](https://github.com/dpsanders/invitation_to_julia)).
-The [Julia documentation](http://docs.Julialang.org/en/latest/) covers the language and core library features, and is [searchable](http://docs.Julialang.org/en/latest/search/). (note: Javascript required).
+The [Julia documentation](https://docs.julialang.org/en/latest/) covers the language and core library features, and is searchable.

 ## Before filing an issue